MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/05-custom-vision-object-detection.md

    dotnet run
     ```

+1. Review the program output, which lists each object detected in the image.
 1. Note that an image file named **output.jpg** is generated.
 Use the (Azure cloud shell-specific) **download** command to download it:

     ```